TENI offers these general descriptions to help in the understanding, respect and inclusion of transgender identities and experiences.

 Hermaphrodite: Generally considered derogatory; has been replaced by the term intersex (see definition of Intersex).

-A person with an intersex condition may have elements of both male and female anatomy, have different internal organs than external organs, or have anatomy that is inconsistent with chromosomal sex.
-These conditions can be identified at birth (where there is obviously ambiguous genitalia), at puberty (when the person either fails to develop certain expected secondary sex characteristics, or develops characteristics that were not expected), later in adulthood (when fertility difficulties present) or on autopsy.
+A person with an intersex variation may have elements of both male and female anatomy, have different internal organs than external organs, or have anatomy that is inconsistent with chromosomal sex.
+These variations can be identified at birth (where there is obviously ambiguous genitalia), at puberty (when the person either fails to develop certain expected secondary sex characteristics, or develops characteristics that were not expected), later in adulthood (when fertility difficulties present) or on autopsy.

-Many individuals who are intersex do not identify as transgender or do not consider themselves covered by the transgender umbrella.
+Most individuals who are intersex do not identify as transgender or do not consider themselves covered by the transgender umbrella.